0xdevalias/devalias.net/_posts/2014-12-15-kiwicon-8-2014-some-quick-notes.md

   * Analysis of a bridge collapse and how similar events map into security
   * Some key points: compartmentalise/isolate
 * [ThruGlassXfer: The TV people?
 Do you see them?](http://2014.kiwicon.org/the-con/talks/#e156)
-  * Interesting proof of concept and discussion on using the pixels on a screen and a video camera, combined with a programmable keyboard to initiate an ''air gapped’ bidirectional communications channel.
+  * Interesting proof of concept and discussion on using the pixels on a screen and a video camera, combined with a programmable keyboard to initiate an ''air gapped' bidirectional communications channel.
   * Proves that if you can see it on the screen, and type into it, then you can basically bypass any other security in your way
   * http://thruglassxfer.com
 * [Cyberwar before there was Cyber: Hacking WWII Electronic Bomb Fuses](http://2014.kiwicon.org/the-con/talks/#e144)